jacobdensford/jacobdensford.com/generic-fantasy/index.md

 Roll|Result
 :--|:--
 1-3|Miss
-4-6|Weak Hit (Hit-)
+4-6|Weak Hit
 7-9|Hit
-10-12|Strong Hit (Hit+)
+10-12|Strong Hit

-The test passes if you roll at least one **hit**.
+The test passes if you roll at least one **hit** of any kind.
 (Rarely, especially difficult tests might require two or more hits.)

-If a die is a **weak hit**, there is an unforeseen consequence.
-If a die is a **strong hit**, there is an unanticipated benefit.
+If a die is a **weak hit**, there is also an unforeseen consequence.
+If a die is a **strong hit**, there is also an unanticipated benefit.

 If none of the dice hit, the test fails.
 You may choose to accept extra trouble in exchange for passing a failed test.

-#### Modifying Tests

-You may use your class's main attribute(s) in a special way: you may spend 2 PP to increase a weak hit to a hit or a hit to a strong hit, 4 PP to turn a miss into a hit, or 6 PP to add an additional hit to your roll.

-#### Help

-When someone else makes a test, you may roll a relevant skill die and add your hit to their test.

 #### Contests

 When you test against someone, you each collect dice as normal and roll.
 Whoever has the most hits wins.
 In a tie, strong hits beat hits beat weak hits, higher numbers beat lower, then bigger dice beat smaller.

+#### Help

+When someone else makes a test, you may roll a relevant skill die and add your hit to their test.

+#### Modifying Tests

+You may use your class's main attribute(s) in a special way: you may spend 2 PP to increase a weak hit to a hit or a hit to a strong hit, 4 PP to turn a miss into a hit, or 6 PP to add an additional hit to your roll.

-##### Combat
+### Combat

-Combat involves a series of rounds made up of turns.
+Combat involves a series of **rounds** made up of **turns**.
 A round lasts long enough to make a test and traverse a room--about six seconds.

 An initiative contest decides the order of turns in a round.
 Rounds continue until everyone has either surrendered, fled, or died.

 Attacking is a contest.
-Whoever wins each attack contest deals their hits as harm.
+Whoever wins each contest deals their hits as harm.

-### Point Pools, Death, and Healing
+### Harm, Healing, and Death

 Each attribute has a point pool (or PP) that is the size of its die.
+Harm subtracts points and healing increases them.

 When a pool is depleted, reduce the attribute's die by one and refill the pool.
 Each time your attribute is reduced in such a way, gain a wound--a lasting mark or sign of your struggle.

 When an attribute is reduced below d4, tests can no longer be made with it and its PP is zero.
 Roll on the death table.